 The park features campsites [20 Class AAA and 10 Class B], group facilities including a dining hall and two group lodges with kitchenettes that can accommodate up to 32 persons (16 in each wing) each, 10 cabins, picnic sites, a pavilion, 2,660-square-foot swimming pool with adjacent wading pool and a splash pad, marina with boat rentals, double lane boat launch ramp, hiking trails, and a playground.
 The park's 8,000-square-foot visitor center includes exhibits, a meeting/classroom, and an outdoor patio featuring a native stone, wood-burning fireplace and a lake view.
 The exhibit gallery tells the stories of how, through time, good water made this valley a place of hope, faith and sacrifice.
 The gallery includes a log cabin, covered wagon, re-created Shepherd Spring, and a diorama of the lake.
 Many exhibits are hands-on, and some contain live education animals.
 Families with children will enjoy spending time here discovering the natural and cultural history of the area.
 A theater features a 16-minute video that further tells the park's story and will connect you to the water resources of this valley.

 Interpretive programs are offered in the park throughout the year by the park staff.
 These activities include cruises and kayak tours on the lake, nature observation, outdoor recreation activities, workshops, and more.

-For those who remember the park's original location, Lake Fort Smith State Park was relocated to this scenic site on the lake's western side due to the enlarging of Lake Fort Smith and Lake Shepherd Springs into a single reservoir to provide additional water storage for the future needs of the municipal water supply serving Fort Smith, Arkansas.
+From its original location, Lake Fort Smith State Park was relocated to this site on the lake's western side due to the enlarging of Lake Fort Smith and Lake Shepherd Springs into a single reservoir to provide additional water storage for the future needs of the municipal water supply serving Fort Smith, Arkansas.
 The park opened at this new site in May 2008.
-The design of the park's new facilities evokes the architectural style of the WPA facilities constructed in the 1930s that were featured in the original park.
+The design of the park's facilities evokes the architectural style of the WPA facilities constructed in the 1930s that were featured in the original park.